EliAndrewC/l7r/setting/l7r.md

   This was said to be "under the new Yassa" and is apparently a change made by Gaheris personally.
 Gaheris' pre-battle speech spoke of his generosity and having proven himself in the sharing of pillage from the invasion of the Lion.
 The rank and file Moto seem to end up with more of a share of pillaged wealth under Gaheris than under previous khans.

-  Further conversations with Moto Chenghiz reveals that prior to Gaheris pillage rights were assigned, e.g. over certain areas, and a group assigned pillage rights to something just kept whatever they happened to find.
+  Further conversations with Moto Chenghiz reveal that prior to Gaheris pillage rights were assigned, e.g. over certain areas, and a group assigned pillage rights to something just kept whatever they happened to find.

 - After being inventoried, pillage is distributed equally between the khans, to distribute to their own people "under the terms of the Yassa".